 With 25 years experience Doctor Feelgood can prescribe a healthy dose of all things House, Disco, Nu-Disco and anything in-between.

 He lives in Ibiza and can be found laying down the beats at Eden, Es Paradis, Hostal La Torre & Hotel Paradiso.
 He holds an early and late season residency for the very fashionable Mint Lounge and Summer residencies at Savannah and Café Mambo for the Mambo brand.
-Also the Doctor has a weekly prescription at the amazing art deco, Miami style hotel The Beach Star in San Antonio Bay and the ubercool Tanit Beach Club in Playa d'en Bossa for Sintillate.
+Also the Doctor has a regular prescription at the amazing art deco, Miami style hotel The Beach Star in San Antonio Bay, the ubercool Tanit Beach Club in Playa d'en Bossa for Sintillate and the Instagrammable Wi-Ki-Woo hotel.
 He is a frequent flyer, flying back and forth to the UK for gigs.
 He is part of the amazing DJ team at Vision Talent and plays at the Absolute 80s Radio, Back to the 2000s, 90s Reloaded & Ibiza Legends weekenders at Butlins where he hosts and DJs at many of the venues stages.
-He's played in Osaka & Tokyo in Japan.
-Jeddah in Saudi Arabia and Dubai in the United Arab Emirates.
+He's played in Osaka & Tokyo in Japan, Jeddah in Saudi Arabia and Dubai in the United Arab Emirates.

 He regularly produces content on releases for Mastermix DJ (Europes leading music provider to professional DJs) and has recently put pen to paper for Pro Mobile magazine.